Western Loop

 It was also the location of a Japanese Prisoner of War Camp during WW2.

-This was later described as a "suicidal" effort, as there was no hope of escaping from the isolated area.
+On the night of 5 August 1944, some 545 Japanese POWs attempted a mass breakout from the camp.
+This was later described as a "suicidal" effort, as there was no hope of escaping from the isolated rural area.

 During the breakout and subsequent recapture of the prisoners, 4 Australian Army guards and 231 Japanese soldiers died, with a further 108 prisoners wounded.